 Yezdi set to return to India with 3 new motorcycles tomorrow.
 What to expect

 Yezdi set to return to India with 3 new motorcycles tomorrow.
-What to expect1 min read .
-Updated: 12 Jan 2022, 12:19 PM IST
+What to expect

 The iconic two-wheeler brand Yezdi that was popular back in the 70s is all set to return to India with the help from Classic Legends.
 The company will launch as many as three models, all of which have been teased ahead of debut on January 13.